FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 In the `icon` variable we add the path for the images folder, the file name and file extension.
 When Vue runs it will change the `src` of the image to whatever the value inside `icon` is.

-For the file name, we will slice the string that we get from the API from the char located on index 0 up to char at index 2 - this is because openweathermap changes the icon name depending on if it is day or night.
+For the file name, we will slice the string that we get from the API from the char located on index 0 up to char at index 2 - this is because OpenWeatherMap changes the icon name depending on if it is day or night.

 The `sunrise` and `sunset` times are given in Unix epoch time, so we just convert the time to a human-readable format and then slice the string in order to get only the hours and minutes.